 Board of Directors

-The USA Baseball Board of Directors consists of the following 15 directors: three representatives elected by the youth groups designated National Sports Organizations; one representative elected by the other members of the National Sports Organizations; three at-large members who are considered independent of the National Sports Organizations and USA Baseball; three 10 Year Athletes who meet the USOPC criteria; three 10 Year+ Athletes who meet the USOPC criteria; and two members selected by Major League Baseball.
+The USA Baseball Board of Directors consists of the following 14 directors: three representatives elected by the youth groups designated National Sports Organizations; one representative elected by the other members of the National Sports Organizations; one at-large member, two who are considered independent of the National Sports Organizations and USA Baseball; three 10 Year Athletes who meet the USOPC criteria; three 10 Year+ Athletes who meet the USOPC criteria; and two members selected by Major League Baseball.

 10 Year Athlete/USOPC AAC Alternate Rep